healeycodes/healeycodes.com/posts/porting-niceware-to-rust.md

 ## Cargo

 This was also my first time publishing something to crates.io.
 The DX/UX of Cargo is comparable to npm's.
-For simple use-cases, it gets out of your way, and there are just a handful of few steps to provide your code to the world.
+For simple use-cases, it gets out of your way, and there are just a handful of few steps to give your code to the world.

 - `cargo init` to create the initial local files
 - I edited `Cargo.toml` to add description/version/dependencies